chef/ffi-yajl/README.md

 ## KNOWN BUGS

+- 'rake compile' broken on mac, only tested to work on linux (ubuntu)
 - C Extension segfaults on ruby 1.8.7, so the ffi mode is forced for RUBY_VERSION < 1.9